bilgino/angularforddd/README.md

 For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
 However, mapping hyperlinks to a client-side domain model isn't possible!
-In addition, when consuming REST APIs very often multiple HTTP request must to be sent asynchronously to create a model for a specific use case in the presentation layer.
+In addition, when consuming REST APIs very often multiple HTTP request need to be sent asynchronously to create a model for a specific use case in the presentation layer.
 If the applied HATEOAS implementation pattern forms hyperlinks in a response schema it would limit the user interface to incorporate with REST APIs synchronously.
 UX designers usually don't model their interaction, navigation or screen patterns around HATEOAS.
 Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS implementation patterns.
 HATEOAS has its advantages as well as disadvantages.
 Even though the router